warren/perdicis-notes/content/Marriage advice from Mom and Dad.md

 #publish
 Opened [[2024-06-10]] retroactively.
 Related to [[Views on marriage]], and I guess [[Musings on everything else]].

 When I RSVP'ed to Anthony's wedding on [[2023-02-11]] I was asked to recount the best marriage advice I'd ever heard.
-I wasn't sure I'd even heard any, so I asked Mom and Dad.
+I don't recall hearing any, so I asked Mom and Dad for theirs.
 They said something about toothpaste, and another thing.
-I forget exactly what, but this was response I gave:
+I forget exactly what, but this was response I ended up typing in my RSVP to Anthony's wedding:

 > For raising kids:
 >